Web3-Builders-Alliance/Hammurabi/readme.md

 **Translating this vision into reality: Hammurabi is built upon four game-changing pillars:**

 - 💡 **Beginner-Friendly**: An intuitive UI makes it a breeze to locate assets and place trades.
+[Find out more HERE](https://github.com/Web3-Builders-Alliance/Hammurabi-UI)

 - 🥱 **For "Lazy" Liquidity Provider**: Our cutting-edge matching algorithm rejuvenates pool rebalancing with a dynamic fee system.
 The result?
 A "Lazy mode" for liquidity providers to minimize loss-prone rebalancing and boost fee generation.